Impacts of HVT Vaccination Against Marek’s Disease in Broiler Chickens in Algeria

 Abstract

-The trial was conducted in the Mila region over six weeks and involved two cohorts of 11,000 broiler chickens each: a vaccinated group (VG) receiving HVT vaccine on day 1 in addition to standard vaccinations, and a non-vaccinated group (NVG).
+Materials & Methods: The trial was conducted in the Mila Region over six weeks and involved two cohorts of 11,000 broiler chickens each: A vaccinated group (VG) receiving HVT vaccination on day 1 in addition to standard vaccinations, and a non-vaccinated group (NVG).
 Both groups were sourced from the same breeder stock and raised under identical management and environmental conditions.
 Key parameters measured included average body weight (BW), feed conversion ratio (FCR), and weekly mortality.
-Economic viability was assessed through a cost-benefit analysis (CBA), considering vaccination costs (218.66 €) and estimated production gains.
+Economic viability was assessed through a cost-benefit analysis (CBA), considering vaccination costs (218.66 EUR) and estimated production gains.

 Keywords